Community organizing: 1900 to 1940

-During this period, much of community organizing methodology was generated in Schools of Social Work, with a particular methodological focus grounded in the philosophy of John Dewey, which focused on experience, education, and other sociological concepts.
+During this period, much of community organizing methodology was generated in schools of social work, with a particular methodological focus grounded in the philosophy of John Dewey, which focused on experience, education, and other sociological concepts.
 This period saw much energy coming from those critical of capitalist doctrines as well.
 Studs Terkel documented community organizing in the depression era, such as that of Dorothy Day.
 Most organizations had a national orientation because the economic problems the nation faced did not seem possible to change at the neighborhood levels.

 1940 to 1960

 Saul Alinsky, based in Chicago, is credited with originating the term community organizer during this time period.
 Alinsky wrote Reveille for Radicals, published in 1946, and Rules for Radicals, published in 1971.
 With these books, Alinsky was the first person in America to codify key strategies and aims of community organizing.

-The following excerpts from Reveille for Radicals give a sense of Alinsky's organizing philosophy and of his style of pubilc engagement:
+The following excerpts from Reveille for Radicals give a sense of Alinsky's organizing philosophy and of his style of public engagement: